 The following table sets forth the current membership on each standing committee of the Board and the number of committee meetings held in 2008.
 Mr. Bollenbach became a member of the Board and the Audit Committee on January 16, 2008, a member of the Regulatory, Compliance and Legal Committee on May 14, 2008, and a member of the Compensation and Management Resources Committee on November 12, 2008.
 He has been an ex-officio member of the Nominating and Corporate Governance, the Finance and Risk Management and the Public Policy and Social Responsibility Committees since June 15, 2008.
 Mr. Liddy became a member of the Board and Chairman on September 18, 2008.
-Mr. Dammerman became a member of the Board and the Finance and Risk Management Resources Committees on November 12, 2008 and a member of the Compensation and Management Resources Committees on July 16, 2008 and a member of the Compensation and Management Committees on January 14, 2009.
+Mr. Dammerman became a member of the Board and the Finance and Risk Management and the Compensation and Management Resources Committees on November 12, 2008.
+Ms. Nora Johnson became a member of the Board on July 16, 2008 and a member of the Compensation and Management Resources and the Finance and Risk Management Committees on January 14, 2009.

 Director Audit Committee Nominating and Corporate Governance Committee Compensation and Management Resources Committee Finance and Risk Management Committee(1) Public Policy and Social Responsibility Committee(2) Regulatory, Compliance and Legal Committee(2)

-Stephen F. Bollenbach Р Р P (C)
+Stephen F. Bollenbach Р Р P(C)

 Dennis D. Dammerman Р Р

 Martin S. Feldstein Р Р

 Edward M. Liddy

-George L. Miles, Jr. Р P (C) Р
+George L. Miles, Jr. Р P(C) Р ,

 Suzanne Nora Johnson Р Р

-Morris W. Offit Р P(C) Р
+Morris W. Offit Р P(C) Р 1

-James F. Orr III Р P (C)
+James F. Orr III Р P(C)

-Virginia M. Rometty (3) Р Р
+Virginia M. Rometty (3) Р Р '

-Michael H. Sutton (3) P(C) Р
+Michael H. Sutton(3) P(C) Р

 Edmund S.W.
-Tse
+Tse -

 Number of meetings 15 5 11 12 3 5